 - maternity, paternity, adoption or shared parental leave

 Your employer can choose to give you more holiday than the statutory entitlement.
-Your contract's written document should say how much holiday you get.
+Your employment contract should say how much holiday you get.

-If you work full time for 5 (or more) days a week, you’re entitled to at least 5.6 weeks' (28 days') paid holiday (statutory annual leave) a year.
+You’re entitled to 5.6 weeks' paid holiday (statutory annual leave) a year.